Orange-OpenSource/conllueditor/README.md

 * join/split sentences (to correct segmentation errors)
 * undo/redo (partially)
 * search: forms, lemmas, UPOS, XPOS, deprels, sentences IDs and comments, sequences of any of these
-* edit non-CoNLL-U columns in a subset of [CoNLL-U plus files](http://universaldependencies.org/ext-format.html)
+* edit non-CoNLL-U columns in a subset of [CoNLL-U plus files](http://universaldependencies.org/ext-format.html) (since version 2.4.0)
 * git support
 * export of dependency graphs as svg or LaTeX (for the [tikz-dependency](https://ctan.org/pkg/tikz-dependency) package or the [doc/deptree.sty](doc/deptree.sty) class, see [documentation](doc/deptree-doc.pdf))